 4.4 Apart from clause 2.4, all designs shall be judged on the design requirements described here, the entry requirements described here, the design innovation, and its applicability.
 When requirements are not met, Delft University of Technology has the right to disqualify the entry.

 4.5 The winning entrants will be contacted before July 18th, 2014.
 These entrants will also be informed about the details and conditions of the workshop in Akure.

-5.1 Entrants own the Intellectual Property rights to the original work they submit, but Delft University of Technology and Federal University of Technology Akure maintain a royalty-free, worldwide, perpetual right to use, copy, modify, translate and/or adopt and distribute (parts of) the submission.
+5.1 Entrants own the Intellectual Property rights to the original work they submit, but the Delft University of Technology and the Federal University of Technology Akure maintain a royalty-free, worldwide, perpetual right to use, copy, modify, translate, and/or adopt and distribute (parts of) the submission.

 5.2 Delft University of Technology maintains the right to decide whether or not to use the submission.
 Participating in or winning the TAHMO Sensor Design Competition does not guarantee the submitted design will eventually be used.